 Why is insurance so expensive for the Tesla Model S?

 The Tesla Model S costs more to insure simply because it’s considered a luxury vehicle with a higher than average MSRP.
 Expensive cars mean expensive repairs in the case of an accident.

-The Tesla Model S has been around since 2012 and is an all electric car.
-The large luxury car is known for its longest range for any EV model, large cargo room and world class performance.
+The Tesla Model S is an all-electric car that’s has been around since 2012.
+The large luxury car is known for its longest range for any EV model, generous cargo space and world-class performance.
 In 2013, the Tesla Model S won the World Green Car of the Year award.